jarun/buku/README.md

       -k                   decrypt (unlock) database file
       -l                   encrypt (lock) database file
-      -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N (0 for all) -r oldtag [newtag]   replace oldtag with newtag, delete oldtag if newtag empty -R                   refresh title from web for all bookmarks, update if non-empty -t N                 use N (> 0) hash iterations to generate key, for -k, -l
+      -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N, N=0 shows all -r oldtag [newtag]   replace oldtag with newtag, delete oldtag if newtag empty -R                   refresh title from web for all bookmarks, update if non-empty -t N                 use N (> 0) hash iterations to generate key, for -k, -l